Pushpay: History

 Pushpay was founded in 2011 by Chris Heaslip and Eliot Crowther in New Zealand.
-Heaslip served as CEO until his resignation in 2019.
+Heaslip was CEO until his resignation in 2019.

 Molly Matthews, based in the company’s Seattle office, became CEO in 2021 following the interim leadership of board member Bruce Gordon.
 She transitioned to a Senior Advisor role in 2025 when Kenny Wyatt was appointed CEO.

 In November 2016, Pushpay acquired Bluebridge's church app–related business.

 Pushpay joined the NZX50 Index in December 2017, and the ASX All Ordinaries Index in March 2018.
 The company was added to the S&P/ASX All Technology Index when it launched in February 2020.

 In December 2019, Pushpay acquired Church Community Builder, a U.S.-based church management software provider, for US$87.5 million.
 Independent reporting highlighted the acquisition as significantly expanding Pushpay’s U.S. customer base.

 In September 2020, the company released ChurchStaq, a software suite integrating mobile giving, donor management, and church management capabilities.

 In May 2023, Pushpay was delisted from the NZX and ASX following its acquisition by Sixth Street Partners and BGH Capital.